-- You already benefit from an automatic exemption under MEES policy (e.g., French citizens, certain diplomatic personnel, certain refugees, etc.).
-A number of French courses are automatically exempted by MEES and are therefore not covered by the exemption program.
+- You already benefit from an automatic exemption under MES policy (e.g., French citizens, certain diplomatic personnel, certain refugees, etc.).
+A number of French courses are automatically exempted by MES and are therefore not covered by the exemption program.

-Please note that to be eligible, exemption request forms must be sent to the Scholarship and Financial Aid Office by the deadline show below for each session.
+Please note that to be eligible, exemption request forms must be sent to the Scholarship and Financial Aid Office and you must be enrolled full-time by the deadline show below for each session.

 All incomplete or late requests will be declared ineligible.
+The exemption will not be applied retroactively if the semester is over.
 Obviously, it is better to send requests at the beginning of the session to avoid processing delays and late fees.

 For applicants from countries with an agreement with Québec

-- Applicants from countries that have an agreement with Québec must request an exemption scholarship from their governments by following the procedure shown on the Exemption by country (MEES) page.
+- Applicants from countries that have an agreement with Québec must request an exemption scholarship from their governments by following the procedure shown on the Exemption by country (MES) page.

 - Complete the BBAF online form (link below).